deepwavedigital/gr-wavelearner/examples/README.md

 3. Open the **Inference Block** and select the `.plan` file created in Step 1.
 4. Execute the GRC flowgraph

+Note that the examples utilize a SoapyAIRT source block.
+However, these examples can be tailored to any type of SDR by simply swapping the source block with the appropriate block for your hardware.

 Copyright 2018-2021 Deepwave Digital Inc.